tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 ***

-## Research and Reference
+## Research and Reference User (R&RU)

 **Use Cases**
-* uses catalog search or category browse
+* As a Researcher and Reference Users I want to conduct a catalog search or category browse
-* wants to download books
+* As a Researcher wants to download books
 * is a public library user
 * reads the relevant chapters
 * Bookmarks catalogue items (books) for borrowing